dwave-examples/distributed-computing/README.md

 | 1 | 0 | inter | 1 |
 | 1 | 1 | intra | 0 |

-Now that we have an expression to appropriate cost each edge and each partition, we simply sum over all edges and all partitions to build the objective function that will minimize the number of inter-partition edges in the entire graph.
+Now that we have an expression for the appropriate cost for each edge and each partition, we simply sum over all edges and all partitions to build the objective function that will minimize the number of inter-partition edges in the entire graph.